Interval0043/KTE-Wiki/content/Species/Mavela.md

 Mavela are pale-white, night-dwelling [[Human|Humans]] twisted by the over-abundance of magic within [[Godfall]], previously known on Earth as humans; Who were ripped out of their world without a second thought, right into the hands of [[Niocstra]], who remolded humanity’s societal expectations into a brutal dystopia of kill-and-conquer.
 Their souls were doomed to embody the essence of negative emotion, which makes their kind much more susceptible to becoming severely mentally ill, or worse: Evil, remorseless fiends that leech off of, and destroy the world around them.

 They’re taller, far stronger, and their bodies rapidly mutate to survive any extreme.
-Mavela are predatory, and have evolved large, pointed black teeth, with the inside of the throat lined with layers of thin, viperfish-like teeth.
-Mavela also have razor-sharp, claw-like nails used as weapons, or as tools to climb and navigate through terrain.

 Kills growing to their name means power, both figuratively and literally.